37 Songs for Advent that will give you a break from "Here Comes Santa Claus."

 To help give this wonderful season its place, I’ve prepared a playlist of beautiful Advent music, ranging from ancient Gregorian chant to contemporary compositions, with a variety of things in between, in no particular order (except that the longest pieces — Bach cantatas — are at the end).
 There should be something for everyone here; if you hit one you don’t like, just skip ahead.
 I hope you enjoy it as much as I do!

-To watch the whole YouTube playlist, which will play through all 37 songs automatically if you let it run; For a short selection of some of my favorites, just scroll further down the page.
+To watch the whole YouTube playlist, which will play through all 37 songs automatically if you let it run; open it on YouTube.
+For a short selection of some of my favorites, just scroll further down the page.